bartonicek/plotscape/packages/plotscaper/README.md

 <img src="man/figures/README-unnamed-chunk-10-1.png" style="display: block; margin: auto;" />

-With 50,000 cases, brushing the scatterplot is a bit sluggish on my machine, but still fast enough to feel like “an interactive figure” rather than “a slideshow”.
+With 50,000 cases, dragging to select points in the scatterplot becomes a bit sluggish on my machine, but still fast enough to give the figure an “interactive” rather than “slideshow” feel.
 Your mileage may vary.
-Note however, that most of the slowdown is due to rendering rather than computation - i.e. removing the scatterplot with its 50,000 points makes the interactions a lot snappier.
+Note that most of the slowdown is due to rendering rather than computation - removing the scatterplot with its 50,000 points makes the interactions a lot snappier.

-Also, frustratingly, there seems to a small slowdown when interacting with the figure in the RStudio viewer panel rather than in the browser window.
+Also, frustratingly, there seems to be a small slowdown when interacting with the figure in the RStudio viewer panel rather than in the browser window.
 Interestingly, this does not seem to be related to the dataset size.
-I’m not very familiar with the RStudio internals and have no idea why this might be, but for now, if you want faster interactions I recommend just opening up the browser, e.g. by clicking the icon in the top right of the viewer:
+I’m not very familiar with the RStudio internals and have no idea why this might be, but for now, if you want faster interactions I recommend just opening up a browser window, e.g. by clicking the icon in the top right of the viewer:

 <img src="man/figures/browser.png" width="75%" height="75%" style="display: block; margin: auto;" />

 (if you know the reason behind this slowdown, please email me at
 <abar435@aucklanduni.ac.nz>)

+Anyway, if you need fast figures with larger datasets, I recommend:

+- Run the figure in the browser rather than viewer
+- Use plots which summarize the data (e.g. barplots, 2D histograms), rather than plots which show all of the datapoints
+- If everything else fails, subsample the data